 On Tuesday last, a deputation from the club waited on Mr Nicol Fletcher (Mr Walter Fletcher being unavoidably absent) at the hotel.
 Mr John W.Paterson, pres. of the club, in a few well chosen words, made the presentation, and wished them every success in life.

 Mr Fletcher feelingly replied, and thanked the club on behalf of himself and his brother for what he characterised as beautiful and handsome gifts.
-The alberts were of the fetter and knot design, and were got from Mr Wallace Allan, jeweller, Ayr."
-(HA 30.5.1896)
+The alberts were of the fetter and knot design, and were got from Mr Wallace Allan, jeweller, Ayr.

 "The golf course is daily the scene of many interesting games, in which the ladies take no small part, and although much yet remains to be done, the course has been considerably improved of late."
-(HA 25.7.1908)
+(Hamilton Advertiser 25.7.1908)

 "We are glad to know that this club has again been formed, and that a start has been made to put the course in playing order for the spring and summer months" (HA 25.3.1922).